-FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis The St. Kitts and Nevis Customs and Excise Department should put adequate measures in place so as to ensure staffs are properly vetted so as to maintain a high level of integrity and confidentiality, more specifically staff in key areas such as the Enforcement and the Intelligence Divisions/Units.
-The St. Kitts and Nevis Customs and Excise Department should ensure that staffs are provided with adequate training in relation to ML and TF, especially persons in key areas and in particular officers attached to the Nevis Department. two (2) additional motor vehicles provided to the St. Kitts CED AND the four (4) firearms, 10,000 rounds of ammunition as well as two (2) coffin-like containers to facilitate thorough examination of goods imported in barrels, provided to the Nevis CED.
-A K-9 Unit has been established for Customs which conducts operations at the warehouse in St. Kitts and weekly operations at the warehouse in Nevis.
-The 2010 budget has provisions for the acquisition of investigative software.
-All candidates for employment within the Customs and Fourteen (14) cases of strs were forwarded to the FIU.
+FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis The St. Kitts and Nevis Customs and Excis Department should put adequate measure in place so as to ensure staffs are properl vetted so as to ensure staffs are properl vetted so as to ensure staffs are properl vetted so as to ensure staffs are properlically staff in key areas such as the Enforcement and the Intelligence Divisions/Units.
+The St. Kitts and Nevis Customs and Excis Department should ensure that staffs are provided with adequate training in relation to ML and TF, especially persons in key areas and in particular officers attached to the Nevis Department. software.
+All candidates for employment within the Customs and Fourteen (14) cases of STRs were forwarded to the FIU.
 In one case Customs recovered a fine of \$5000.00.
 There are currently two cases being investigated by Customs in conjunction with the white collar crime unit concerning the movement of unusually large sums of money under suspicious circumstances.
-Excise Department are now vetted by the Comptroller and Deputy Comptroller of Customs.
-Since September 2009 and with the assistance of CARTAC, the Customs Department has developed and implemented a discrete Intelligence Unit within the Customs Enforcement Division which serves to enhance confidentiality.
-Personnel from the Customs Departments of St. Kitts and Nevis have participated in several external and internal training activities between November 2008 and December 2009 as detailed on Schedule 1.
-Of note is the fact that during 2009 four (4) additional officers were trained in financial investigations bringing the number of accredited financial investigators in ML/TF within Customs to eight (8).
-In addition, in June 2009, a Senior Customs Manager was trained as a CFTAF Mutual Evaluation Examiner thus providing the Department with greater capacity in effecting and guiding its policies in respect of ML and TF matters.
-Between October 2010 and February 2011 Customs
+Excise Department is now vetted by the Comptroller